 John has practiced at Greene Espel since 2005 where, according to the 2010 edition of Benchmark: The Definitive Guide to America’s Leading Litigation Firms and Attorneys, he “has made a name for himself managing complex business disputes.”
-In 2011, John was named as one of Minnesota Lawyer's 28 “Up & Coming Attorneys," and from 2013 to 2017, one of Benchmark's "Local Litigation Stars."
+In 2011, John was named as one of Minnesota Lawyer's 28 “Up & Coming Attorneys," and from 2013 to present, one of Benchmark's "Local Litigation Stars."

 John graduated from the University of Michigan Law School in 2002, where he was Managing Editor of the Michigan Law Review.
 While at Michigan, he won the 78th Annual Henry M. Campbell Moot Court Competition, which the university describes as “one of the highest honors a Michigan law student can achieve."
 John won several awards while at Michigan, including the Jason L. Honigman award for his contributions to the Law Review over two years.
 Following law school, John clerked for the Honorable Richard H. Kyle of the United States District Court for the District of Minnesota.

 John is regarded as an “extremely eloquent” written and oral advocate.
 In every case, John uses his persuasive and storytelling skills to find the essence of his client's case and present it in a clear, compelling manner.